IEvans02/AngularPasswordGenerator/README.md

 # AngularPractice
-A collection of AngularJS projects.
+Beginning of collection of AngularJS projects.

 Use add.component.html and add.component.ts to create a personalised password generator.